danhans42/nxflash/README.md

 * ROM/BIOS Download

 Currently, no matter what flash EEPROM your cart is fitted with nxflash will always download a full 512k.
-You can then trim this down.
-I will address this in future versions.
 BIOS download is always 512k.
+You can trim this with a tool of your choice - I have used HXD for this in the past.

 ## Future Goals

 I will also be looking at adding further features into NXFLASH to make it even more useful - my aspiration is for it to turn into a bit of a multi purpose tool.

-* Variable EEPROM size download (client initiated - 128/256/512k)
 * Adding unsupported flash parts (starting with Am29Fxxx series)
 * EXE Upload (PSX Serial Compatible)
 * Memory Card Dumping/Reading/Writing
 * Overhaul the user interface (colours/fonts/layout)

+Ideally I want to keep this application as small as possible - hence the ascii style big text.

 ## Thanks